Instrumenting and Re-Signing Assemblies

 If the key file is password protected, re-signing will fail.

 Only one key file is supported per test run.
-For example, consider a test run that references several assemblies.
+Consider, for example, a test run that references several assemblies.
 Some of these assemblies were signed using one key file, and others were signed using a different key file.
-Because you can select only one key file, the assemblies that need the other key file will not be re-signed, and would have to be re-signed manually.
+Because you can choose only one key file, the assemblies that need the other key file will not be re-signed, and would have to be re-signed manually.
 If some assemblies are left unsigned, an error at the test-run level is generated.
-In this case, you might want to disable signing verification, as described in Disable Signing Verification.
+In this case, you might choose to disable signing verification, as described in Disable Signing Verification.

 Disable Signing Verification

-If re-signing fails, you can select to disable signing verification for this assembly, for the duration of your test run.
-For example, the re-signing will fail if the correct key file is not available.
-To disable signing verification, use the Sn.exe (Strong Name Tool) with the –Vr option, as shown here:
+If re-signing fails—for example if the correct key file is not available—you can choose to disable signing verification, for this assembly, for the duration of your test run.
+To do this, use the Strong Name Tool (Sn.exe) with the –Vr option, as shown here: